-Finally, start the engine and check the oil system for leakage.
+Afterwards, check the entire oil system for leakage.
+Mount the engine guard.

-TROUBLE SHOOTING
+TROUBLE SHOOTING "

 If you let the specified maintenance work on your motorcycle be carried out, disturbances can hardly be expected.
 Should an error occur nevertheless, we advise you to use the trouble shooting chart in order to find the cause of error.

 We would like to point out that many operations cannot be performed by oneself.
 In case of uncertainty, please contact a KTM-dealer.